Formalin-fixed paraffin-embedded human tonsil stained with CD45RB Rabbit Recombinant Monoclonal Antibody (PTPRC/1783R).

-Paraformaldehyde-fixed Raji cells stained with CD45RB Rabbit Recombinant Monoclonal Antibody (PTPRC/1783R) followed by Goat anti-rabbit IgG-CF488 (Green).
-Counterstain is Phalloidin (red).
+Immunofluorescent analysis of PFA-fixed Raji cells.
+CD45RB Rabbit Recombinant Monoclonal Antibody (PTPRC/1783R) followed by goat anti-rabbit IgG-CF488 (green).
+Counterstain is phalloidin (red).

-Flow Cytometric Analysis of paraformaldehyde-fixed Raji cells using CD45RB Rabbit Recombinant Monoclonal Antibody (PTPRC/1783R) followed by Goat anti-rabbit IgG-CF488 (Blue); Isotype Control (Red).
+Flow Cytometric Analysis of PFA-fixed Raji cells.
+CD45RB Rabbit Recombinant Monoclonal Antibody (PTPRC/1783R) followed by goat anti-rabbit IgG-CF488 (blue); Isotype Control (red).

-SDS-PAGE Analysis of Purified CD45RB Rabbit Recombinant Monoclonal Antibody (PTPRC/1783R).
+SDS-PAGE Analysis Purified CD45RB Rabbit Recombinant Monoclonal Antibody (PTPRC/1783R).
 Confirmation of Purity and Integrity of Antibody.